Rgoplay/FryoSearch_website/README.md

     - 0.000006729621588583531
     - Article labellisé du jour Rayman est un jeu vidéo de plateformes en 2D à défilement horizontal...

-The DB has also a virtual table to run bm25 on named search_fts with two columns: url and title The rows in the virtual table need to be in the same order as in the main table.
+The DB has also a virtual table to run bm25 on, named search_fts with two columns: url and title The rows in the virtual table need to be in the same order as in the main table.